atomist/automation-client/README.md

 ## Pushing to Cloud Foundry

-To prepare for your automation client to run on any Cloud Foundry instance, please make sure that you have an account on an instance of Cloud Foundry and that you have the Cloud Foundry CLI installed, configured and logged in.
+To prepare for your automation-client to run on any Cloud Foundry instance, please make sure that you have an account on an instance of Cloud Foundry and that you have the Cloud Foundry CLI installed, configured and logged in.